coq/coq/doc/sphinx/language/core/modules.rst

 .. attr:: global

-   The :attr:`global` attribute makes the effect of the command persist even when the current section or module is closed.
+   This :term:`attribute` makes the effect of the command persist even when the current section or module is closed.
 Loading the file containing the command (possibly transitively) applies the effect of the command.